azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_07.md

 1. Select **Create**.

-    > [!NOTE]
-    > It takes approximately 15 minutes to create a new AKS service.
+It takes approximately 15 minutes to create a new AKS service.
 You can check the provisioning state on the **Inference Clusters** page.

 ## Deploy the real-time endpoint